Harvey-Moth/Comp3010/README.md

 Answer: splunk_access, web_admin, bstoll, btun

-By finding out all the users that accessed the AWS environment, successfully or unsuccessfully, we can begin to piece together if this is a simple mistake made by a team member or something more malicious, caused by an attacker
+By finding out all the users that accessed the AWS environment, successfully or unsuccessfully, we can begin to piece together if this is a simple mistake made by a team member or something more malicious, caused by an attacker.

 Evidence:<img width="2878" height="1788" alt="Question 1 part 3" src="https://github.com/user-attachments/assets/d0267c5c-111d-4337-8e71-ed3f1727788a" />